Explore this course:

 You’ll learn through seminars, group work, tutorials, individual consultations, practical activities.

 You’ll spend 24 of the 36 weeks in schools.

-- A good honours degree (minimum 2:2, or for maths, physics and physics with maths applicants minimum class 3 with at least a grade B in the relevant A Level) in one of our teaching subjects or with a strong element of a teaching subject.
+Minimum 2:2 undergraduate honours degree in one of our teaching subjects or with a strong element of a teaching subject.

 Disclosure and Barring Service, Work Health Assessment & Safeguarding Training

 As this course leads to a professional qualification, student teachers are required to undertake a Disclosure and Barring Service (DBS) Enhanced Disclosure and Work Health Assessment.
 You'll also need to complete Safeguarding Training.